Frequently Asked Questions

 What is the Yadkin Regional Water Supply (YRWS) project?

 The project is a collaborative effort between Union County, North Carolina and the Town of Norwood, located in Stanly County, to meet the growing demand for water in the region.
-This project will include a new water intake and pumping station in Norwood to access Lake Tillery and a 21-mile pipeline to bring that water to Union County residents in their Yadkin River Basin service area.
+This project will include a new water intake and pumping station in Norwood to access Lake Tillery and an approximately 28-mile pipeline to bring that water to Union County residents in their Yadkin River Basin service area.